pyrocko/pyrocko/doc/source/install/upgrade.rst

 **v2017.11** or later.
 Starting with v2017.11,  **Pyrocko supports Python 3**.

 With the upgrade the module hierarchy changed (see :doc:`../library/index`) - The API is backwards-compatible so your old scripts still work.
-Upgrading the framework requires purging of the old v0.3 version and installing some new dependencies.
+Under Python 2, upgrading the framework requires purging of the old v0.3 version and installing some new dependencies.

 Python 3